abdelrahim-yehya/course-feedback/modules/04-csv-export.md

 /speckit.specify Professors can download all the feedback as a CSV from the dashboard, behind the same login as everything else.
 It has to survive whatever a student typed in the comment box — the file mustn't break, and opening it in a spreadsheet mustn't do anything dangerous.
 Also add Refresh and Download buttons to the dashboard.
 ```

-Read that back. *"Mustn't break"* and *"mustn't do anything dangerous"* are not requirements — they're gestures at requirements.
+Read that back. *"Mustn't break"* and *"mustn't do anything dangerous"* are not requirements, they're gestures at requirements.
 A human reviewer would push back on them.
 So will the agent, which is the point.

 ---